Davemottaa/portifolio/README.md

 npx hardhat run scripts/deploy.js --network sepolia
 ```

-After deployment, update `TOKEN_CONTRACT_ADDRESS` in `script.js` and optionally in `index.html` so the frontend points to your deployed contract.
+After deployment, update `TOKEN_CONTRACT_ADDRESS` in `script.js` (and optionally in `index.html`) so the frontend points to your deployed contract.

 ## Frontend usage (faucet)

-1. Serve `index.html` locally (for example, with `http-server` or Live Server) or open it directly in a browser.
+1. Serve `index.html` locally (using `http-server`, Live Server, etc.) or open it directly in a browser.
-2. Connect MetaMask and ensure you are on Sepolia Testnet.
+2. Connect MetaMask and make sure you’re on the **Sepolia Testnet**.
-3. Click "Connect Wallet" and then "Claim Tokens" to call the contract's `claim()` function.
+3. Click **"Connect Wallet"** and then **"Claim Tokens"** to call the contract’s `claim()` function.

 Notes:

-- `script.js` contains helper functions to connect MetaMask, add the Sepolia network, and call `claim()` using `ethers.js` and a minimal ABI.
+- `script.js` includes helper functions to connect MetaMask, add the Sepolia network, and call `claim()` using `ethers.js` and a minimal ABI.
-- Replace the placeholder RPC URL in `addSepoliaNetwork()` with your full RPC endpoint (Infura/Alchemy) if required.
+- Replace the placeholder RPC URL in `addSepoliaNetwork()` with your Infura or Alchemy endpoint if needed.

-## Security & best practices
+## Security & Best Practices

-- Prefer OpenZeppelin Contracts (ERC20, Ownable, Pausable, ReentrancyGuard) for production contracts.
+- Use OpenZeppelin Contracts (`ERC20`, `Ownable`, `Pausable`, `ReentrancyGuard`) for production-grade tokens.
-- Avoid holding large funds in a single key; use a multisig for admin operations.
+- Avoid holding large funds with a single key — use multisig for admin operations.
 - Add unit tests for critical flows: claim success, cooldown enforcement, refill/withdraw, ownership transfer.
-- Consider adding `Pausable` to be able to pause the faucet in emergencies.
+- Consider adding `Pausable` to pause the faucet in case of emergency.
 - Plan for an external audit before deploying to mainnet.

-## Pre-deploy checklist
+## Pre-deploy Checklist

 - [ ] Migrate the token to an OpenZeppelin-based ERC20 (if desired)
 - [ ] Add and run automated tests
 - [ ] Configure RPC keys and PRIVATE_KEY securely
-- [ ] Verify contract address is set in the frontend (`script.js` and `index.html`)
+- [ ] Verify the contract address in the frontend (`script.js` and `index.html`)
-- [ ] Review faucet limits and anti-bot protections if making it public
+- [ ] Review faucet limits and anti-bot measures before making it public

-## Recommended next steps
+## Recommended Next Steps

-- Migrate the token contract to OpenZeppelin ERC20 + Ownable and add ReentrancyGuard/Pausable.
+- Migrate the token contract to OpenZeppelin’s ERC20 + Ownable and add ReentrancyGuard/Pausable.
-- Keep the frontend using `ethers.js` + ABI for on-chain calls (balanceOf, faucetBalance, lastClaimTime).
+- Keep the frontend using `ethers.js` + ABI for on-chain interactions (`balanceOf`, `faucetBalance`, `lastClaimTime`).
-- Add test scripts and CI workflows (GitHub Actions) to run `npx hardhat test` and `npx hardhat compile` on PRs.
+- Add test scripts and CI workflows (GitHub Actions) to automatically run `npx hardhat test` and `npx hardhat compile` on PRs.
-- Update the README with the deployed contract address and instructions to add the token to MetaMask (address, decimals, symbol).
+- Update the README with your deployed contract address and instructions for adding the token to MetaMask (address, decimals, symbol).

-## Important files
+## Important Files

 - `DaviMotaToken.sol` — token + faucet contract
-- `index.html`, `script.js`, `style.css` — frontend
+- `index.html`, `script.js`, `style.css` — frontend files
 - `package.json` — project scripts and dependencies

-If you want me to implement improvements automatically (for example: create `hardhat.config.js`, migrate to OpenZeppelin, update `script.js` to use `ethers.js`, or add basic tests), tell me which option and I'll apply the changes in the workspace.
+If you’d like me to automatically implement improvements (for example: create `hardhat.config.js`, migrate to OpenZeppelin, update `script.js` to use `ethers.js`, or add basic tests), tell me which option you want and I’ll apply the changes in the workspace.

 ---

-## GitHub Pages deployment
+## GitHub Pages Deployment

-This repository includes a GitHub Actions workflow that publishes the static frontend in `frontend/` to GitHub Pages on each push to `main`.
+This repository includes a GitHub Actions workflow that publishes the static frontend in `frontend/` to **GitHub Pages** on each push to the `main` branch.

-How it works:
+**How it works:**
-- The workflow `.github/workflows/deploy-pages.yml` checks out the repo and publishes the `frontend/` folder using `peaceiris/actions-gh-pages`.
+- The workflow `.github/workflows/deploy-pages.yml` checks out the repository and publishes the `frontend/` folder using `peaceiris/actions-gh-pages`.
-- Pages will be served from the `gh-pages` branch created by the action.
+- Pages will be served from the `gh-pages` branch created by the workflow.

-To enable Pages on the repository (one-time in GitHub UI):
+**To enable Pages (one-time setup in GitHub UI):**
-1. Go to the repository on GitHub → Settings → Pages.
+1. Go to your repository → **Settings → Pages**.
-2. Select `gh-pages` branch as the source (the action will create it on first run).
+2. Select the `gh-pages` branch as the source (the action will create it on the first run).
 3. Save.
-After the workflow runs, your site will be available at the Pages URL shown in the settings.
+Once the workflow runs, your site will be available at the Pages URL shown in the settings.

-Local preview:
+**Local preview:**

 ```bash
 npm install